Irish Republican Army–Abwehr collaboration: Military and political mission phases

 By that stage of events, each IRA Chief of Staff., from 1937 onwards, had been involved in liaisons with the Germans to one degree or another.
 Those liaisons were to continue into the tenure of Stephen Hayes and his overture to Nazi Germany via "Plan Kathleen" in 1940.
 Once Hayes was exposed as a traitor to the IRA, there was a power shift within the organisation, which led to the futile Northern Campaign in 1942.
 The IRA's Northern Command was briefed on the previous liaisons with the Germans but they appear not to have grasped how fragile and scant they were.
 That power shift, the restrictions imposed on the IRA during "The Emergency", and the change in fortunes for the German forces in World War II, effectively ended the liaison between the IRA and Abwehr.
 The Abwehr kept attempting to conduct operations in Ireland, but the majority of those operations were stillborn and never took place, or were total fiascos.
 However, those attempts were made without the knowledge of the IRA.
 It was demoralised and militarily moribund, and even the ability to gather fruitful intelligence was gone.

 The contacts prior to 1940 had expressed an intent by the IRA to assist in the German campaign against Britain.
 From the IRA's point of view, that was a means to a united Ireland – they had no love for the policies of Éamon de Valera, Winston Churchill, Adolf Hitler, or Joseph Stalin.
 The 1938 takeover by Russell, and a reaffirmation of the "Second Dáil mentality" with his succession, placed the organisation on a path from which it viewed its only recourse as "violent struggle against the forces of foreign occupation".
-The IRA did wish to see for the defeat of Britain by Germany, perceiving that it would lead to an immediate end of British control over Northern Ireland.
+The IRA did wish to see the defeat of Britain by Germany, perceiving that it would lead to an immediate end of British control over Northern Ireland.
 The Abwehr, as it did in other nations, made much of encouraging that state of mind within the IRA.
 That included attempts, via German agents, to keep alive the tenuous links, formed mostly by O'Donovan.

 What solidified that as German policy was the 1940 IRA arms raid on the Magazine Fort, in Dublin.
 The event gave an entirely misleading positive impression to the Nazi authorities about the IRA's capabilities.
 Another factor was the failure of the incompetent German agent, Hermann Görtz, to relay back comprehensive details on his meeting with IRA CS, Stephen Hayes, after discussing Plan Kathleen.
 Due to those factors, the German authorities had to learn the hard way, through failed missions, that the IRA at that point in time was far less militarily capable than they had hoped.